wputopia/custom-date-range-calendar-plugin/README.md

 ## Installation

-1. Download the plugin files
+1. Download the plugin files from "realeases"
-2. Create a new folder called `custom-date-range-calendar` in your `/wp-content/plugins/` directory
-3. Upload the following files to the folder:
-   - `custom-date-range.php` (main plugin file)
-   - `js/calendar.js` (JavaScript for AJAX functionality)
+2. Install the zip file as other WordPress plugins

 ## Usage